 Using the back of a butter knife or a spoon, try to carefully remove as much excess tuna fish that may be left on the clothing as you can.
 Extra chunks of fish, relish, mayo or whatever you like in your tuna fish mixture can get onto the clean parts of the clothing during stain treatment and create unnecessary extra work for you.
 Despite your best efforts at removing the excess, a greasy residue will probably remain.
 That's okay.
 We are going to tackle that in a later step.
 Be sure not to damage the fabric.
 If your fabric type is delicate, you'll need to be extra careful on this step since scraping and delicate don't go well together.

-Normally, I tell you to rinse between adding any other detergent or cleaner.
-But this time I want you to use liquid laundry detergent to rub through the stained fabric.
+Normally, you'd rinse between adding any other detergent or cleaner.
+But this time, use liquid laundry detergent to rub through the stained fabric.
 Let this sit for at least 5 to 7 minutes before washing it out.

-After allowing the garment to sit for 5-7 minutes, it's time to wash it out.
-We need to use the hottest water safe for the fabric to really make sure that the oily stain comes out completely.
+After allowing the garment to sit for 5 to 7 minutes, it's time to wash it out.
+You need to use the hottest water safe for the fabric to really make sure that the oily stain comes out completely.
 Check your fabric type, and pick the hottest water that it can tolerate.
-Keep rinsing until the detergent and the stain are fully removed.
+Keep rinsing until the detergent and the stain is fully removed.